rhllh/self-assessment/README.md

     ```
     Close the connection and exit the thread

-    If the resource name is /, replace it with `/index.html` before performing a file search
+    If the resource name is `/`, replace it with `/index.html` before performing a file search

-4. [ ] If the ***resource is found*** in any of the `docRoot` directories, send the resource contents as bytes back to the client with the response
+4. [x] If the ***resource is found*** in any of the `docRoot` directories, send the resource contents as bytes back to the client with the response
     ```
     HTTP/1.1 200 OK\r\n
     \r\n